InseeFrLab/images-datascience/README.md

 ## Freshness and rebuild

-This image are build every monday at 00:00
+A new set of images are built every monday at 02:00.